 Over the course of PEAK’s first 25 years, we have empowered our network in raising their voices as change-management practitioners to influence shifts toward more equitable grantmaking practices.
 We are reimagining what it means to be a grants management professional and reenvisioning the impact they can have on the sector.

-As part of our silver anniversary celebration, we brought together a dynamic panel with PEAK President and CEO Satonya Fair facilitating a conversation with Kresge Foundation President and CEO Rip Rapson, Ford Foundation President Darren Walker, and GEO President and CEO Marcus Walton.
+As part of our silver anniversary celebration, we brought together a dynamic panel: PEAK President and CEO Satonya Fair in conversation with Kresge Foundation President and CEO Rip Rapson, Ford Foundation President Darren Walker, and GEO President and CEO Marcus Walton.
 Together, they reflected on philanthropy’s evolution, vision for the next 25 years, and how grants professionals can lead the way as change agents for operationalizing equity.

-Satonya Fair, PEAK Grantmaking: That is wonderful.
-Thank you so much, Genise, and thank you, Gary.
-Thank you in advance to the panelists.
+Satonya Fair, PEAK Grantmaking: Thank you in advance to the panelists.
 I think this is going to be an amazing conversation with the four of us, so I’m so much looking forward to it.
 But I do want to take a moment to just say happy anniversary PEAK Grantmaking.
 Happy 25, we made it.
 It has just been such a distinct honor to be serving as a member of this amazing team at what has been an unprecedented time in our country and in the world.
 I just want to say a special thanks to the staff and to the board, the new folks and the seasoned for all the things that you do each and every day to ensure that PEAK can live up to its vision and to its mission.
 And for that, I am eternally grateful and I just want to take that moment to say thank you.

 Also, to our amazing sponsors, donors, vendors, consultants, friends of PEAK, all of the people who come together, a committed group of volunteers, almost 300 and strong, and the more than 6,000 people who consider themselves part of this community, I just need to say thank you.
 That aside.
 Now, let’s get into it and make sure that we have Darren up and coming in.
 And so nice to see you, Marcus.
 So great to see you, Rip.
 Rip and I have known each other for some time and I just really appreciate him.
 Marcus has been my brother from another mother.
 You all may not know that, but we are kindred spirits in this work.